Gozea/Settle-It/README.md

 # Settle It !

+An application you can deploy on server to settle conflicts you have with friends (or enemies) through a head or tails or a rock-paper-scisors

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: